 There is no place for shame in period dignity.
 Shame and taboo surrounding menstruation can be very damaging.
 It can lead to lack of health access, lack of products, and lack of education.
 By respecting each other’s bodies, including our periods, we help to remove stigma and shame, making periods easier to navigate with dignity.
 Respecting people with periods can take many forms.
 Educating everyone about periods openly and honestly means understanding the needs of those who menstruate without belittling or de-legitimizing their experiences.
 Allowing privacy or support when needed or providing a safe space where discussions around periods can happen without fear of judgement are all ways of demonstrating respect and period dignity.

 We’re in a climate crisis, as well as a period poverty crisis.
-As we combat the lack of access to period products, we must be sure we’re also protecting our planet and combating pollution.
+As we combat the lack of access to period products, we must be sure we’re also protecting our planet and combating pollution around periods and period poverty.
 This means more sustainably made period product options becoming widely available and better transparency of what’s in period products.
-Our friends at Women’s Voices for the Earth have a great campaign tackling this issue called Detox the Box.
+Check out Women’s Voices for the Earth campaign tackling this issue, Detox the Box, calling to eliminate ingredients and materials of environmental concern from period and personal hygiene products.
 Reusables, plastic-free, compostable, chlorine-free, and organic options must be considered a priority when providing for people with limited access to period products.

 Choose Plastic Free Periods

-Having the option for plastic free period products is essential for sustainable period dignity.
-That’s why Natracare pads and tampons are plastic free and compostable.
+The choice is essential for sustainable period dignity.
+Choose pads and tampons that are compostable

 Find out more